codesandbox/docs/packages/projects-docs/pages/learn/getting-started/keep-working-on-ios.md

 ---
-title: Keep working on iPad or iPhone
+title: Keep working in the iPad or iPhone
 description:
 ---

 import Callout from 'nextra-theme-docs/callout' import ButtonDoc from '../../../components/ButtonDoc'

-# Keep working on iPad or iPhone
+# Keep working in the iPad or iPhone

 ![iOS-App](../images/iOS-App.png)